Mathinoc/Mathinoc/README.md

     - Drag and Drop tutorials (two with different libraries and one in plain CSS)
     - an mapping project whose main feature is to animate people's location through years.

- 🌱 I’m currently learning a lot about draggable and dropable components, as well as maps and automated video creation.
+ 🌱 I’m currently learning a lot about draggable and dropable components, as well as maps and automated video creation.- 💬 Feel free to reach out and open a chat on LinkedIn!
- 💬 Feel free to reach out and open a chat on LinkedIn!
+- 📫 Here's where you can find me: https://www.linkedin.com/in/mathieutinoco/
- 📫 Here's where you can find me: https://www.linkedin.com/in/mathieutinoco/ ⚡ Fun fact: I can blow air out of my nose and my mouse simultaneously 🌬️
+ ⚡ Fun fact: I can blow air out of my nose and my mouse simultaneously 🌬️

 ## Skills